Elvric/cert_authority/README.md

 **This will ensure that upon pushing and pullin we all have a working version of the python code with all the dependencies listed.
 This will also make push to production easier.**

+## Backup Structure
+We are going to have a private public key pair, all data that is goign to be logged will be encrypted and sent to the backup server in this form.

+The private key will be stored on the backup server to decrypt the data with a passphrase that is known only by the sysadmin.